Egg Protein vs. Beta-Alanine: Biological Perfection vs. Acid Control

 Speed of EffectRelatively fast (hours)Cumulative (weeks)

-Egg protein is like the perfect building block – your body uses it extremely easily and effectively to build your muscles.
-Beta-alanine, on the other hand, helps deal with the acidity that builds up during exercise, allowing you to last longer.
+Egg protein is like an excellent building block – your body uses it easily and effectively to build your muscles.
+Beta-alanine, on the other hand, helps you cope with the acidity that builds up during exercise, allowing you to last longer.

 For maximum recovery and muscle growth after strength training